At Allergic Living, we’ve created a guide to help those with asthma sleep, live, work, play and, most importantly, breathe better.

 Let’s start with asthma triggers.
-Triggers are things in the environment that set off your asthma symptoms.
-They can be pollens from trees or grass, animals, smog, cigarette smoke, and even viral infections such as colds.
+These are things in the environment that set off your asthma symptoms.
+Asthma triggers are vary a lot.
+They can be the pollens from trees or grass, or animal dander, smog, cigarette smoke, and even viral infections such as colds.

 Pay attention to when you typically have symptoms to figure out what triggers your asthma, says Dr. Paul Ehrlich, past president of the New York Asthma & Allergy Society and a pediatric allergist in New York City.
 “Are you better or worse at night?
 Are you worse when you get to school or work?
 Are you worse when you try to play, or do athletics or exercise?
 How do you do in winter, fall, summer, spring?
 How do you do on vacation?”